 “Our dog Muggsy would cower whenever any type of stick was near her or if a foot was extended,” said pet owner Diana Hart.
 “She is thriving with us now because she has lots of love and no violence of any kind.”

 Unless it was directly reported, many pet owners have no way of knowing if their pet was taken from an abusive situation.
-If you suspect your pet was abused, be sure to remain patient with him as he grows accustomed to his new home.
+If you suspect your pet was abused, be sure to remain patient as your pet grows accustomed to a new home.
 While this transition may take longer than you want it to, be assured it is well worth the time and effort.

 Gaining Their Trust

 There is always an adjustment period when a new pet is brought into the home.
 And if that pet was formerly abused or is naturally fearful, taking the time to ensure this period runs smoothly is of the utmost importance.